KeyofBlueS/bt-keys-sync/README.md

 ```

 ### USAGE
-Before running this script, please make sure the bluetooth devices are paired in both linux and windows and that windows is, in order, the last os in which you paired your bluetooth devices!
-Else, if not yet, pair the bluetooth devices in linux, then boot into windows and pair them there (if yet paired, remove them first), then boot into linux and proceed.

-Mount the windows partition, then run this script:
+Mount the windows partition (make sure you have read\write access to it), then run this script:

 `$ bt-keys-sync`